gelever/GAUSS/INSTALL.md

  +
  +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++ EHEADER -->

-Installing smoothG            {#INSTALL}
+Installing GAUSS            {#INSTALL}
 ==========

-The following instructions will install smoothG and all of its dependencies.
+The following instructions will install GAUSS and all of its dependencies.

 # Dependencies: